Swoorup/mysh-rs/README.md

 # mysh-rs
 This is a clone of [swoorup/mysh](https://github.com/Swoorup/mysh) written in c for learning rust language.
+This project is also my personal testbed for rust nightly features :joy:

 This shell is severely limited and extremely basic as of now.
 It supports the following features:
 * Pipes `ps aux | grep bash`